KentStateWeb/rwd/_assignments/templates.md

 1. Open terminal.
 "Sudo gem install bundler".
 2. Create a new file in your project repository called "Gemfile" - there is no file extension.
 3. Inside Gemfile, add the following line: gem 'github-pages'
+4. Change directories in Terminal by typing "cd (YourDirectoryName)"
-4. Back in the terminal, run "bundle install"
+5. Back in the terminal, run "bundle install"
-5. You're ready to run Jekyll.
+6. You're ready to run Jekyll.
 In terminal, run "bundle exec jekyll serve".
-6. In your browser, go to http://localhost:4000 .
+7. In your browser, go to http://localhost:4000 .
 You'll see your site, just as you expected.

 ## Make Your Templates Dynamic